The White Bird and His Wife: Summary

 The following summary is based on Rachel Harriette Busk's, Frederick Herman Martens's and Bernhard Jülg's translations of the story.

 In a distant kingdom called Fair-flower-garden, a man lives with his three daughters grazing their goat herds.
 One day, the goats vanish, and the elder daughter goes to look for them.
 She finds a large red door and goes through, then a gate of mother-of-pearl and another of emerald.
 A white bird appears to her and tells her that he can show where her herds are, as long as she consents to marry him.
 The elder daughter refuses.

 The next day, the middle daughter goes to look for the goats, and the same bird appears with the same proposal.
 She also refuses.
-The following day, the youngest daughter goes to look for her goats, and bird appears to her.
+The following day, the youngest daughter goes to look for her goats, and a bird appears to her.
 The youngest believes its words and agrees to marry him.

-Some time after, a large gathering is happening near a local temple, and will last 13 days.
+Sometime after, a large gathering is happening near a local temple, and will last 13 days.
 The white bird's wife joins the people as the loveliest woman in the gathering.
 A mysterious rider on a dappled gray horse also joins the people.
 The white bird's wife goes back to the bird's palace and tells her husband about the rider at the gathering.

 This goes on for the next days.
 On the 12th day of the gathering, the white bird's wife pours out her heart to an old woman about the mysterious rider.
 The old woman advises the girl to pretend to go to the gathering, wait for her husband to take off the birdskin, assume human form and ride to the festival on his dappled gray horse.